 Personal finance experts recommend consumers start saving money in June specifically to buy Christmas presents.
 The idea is that by putting away $20 to $50 per week starting in June, you would have around $1,000 saved come December to buy gifts for family and friends without going deep into credit card debt.

 If you didn’t start saving for Holiday expenses early on and are at a loss for how you’ll pay for gifts this Holiday season, check out the below list of side hustles!
-While these part-time jobs may not make you millions overnight, you’ll be one step closer to celebrating a debt free holiday.
+While these part-time jobs may not make you millions overnight, you’ll be one step closer to celebrating a debt-free holiday.

-How to Make Quick Cash for Christmas & the Holidays
+How to Make Quick Cash for Christmas & The Holidays

-The Holidays are a busy time of year – and one of the biggest stressors for many people is finding the time to go shopping.
+The Winter Holidays are a busy time of year – and one of the biggest stressors for many people is finding the time to go shopping.
 Whether it’s shopping for Christmas presents, groceries or running errands, you can earn extra money advertising your services for free on sites like Facebook Marketplace, Craigslist or via word of mouth.
 If you would rather work for an organization, Instacart Shopper pays shoppers up to $20 per hour to shop for and deliver groceries to customers.

 Taking surveys online is not a get-rich-quick scheme, nor is it necessarily quick; but if you are willing to take a survey or two while you’re watching TV or waiting at the doctor’s office, you can earn a few extra dollars to go toward your Holiday expenses.